SephiaSky/sephiasky.com/index.md

 ## Welcome to my Dev Blog

-This page is meant to keep you up-to-date on what is currently game development.
+This page is meant to keep you up-to-date on what is currently in game development.
 If you happen to stumble on this site by accident, here is my [website](http://www.sephiasky.com/).
 I am a solo game developer, primarily interested on making RPG both online and standalone.

 ### Last update for 2022